mcinglis/c-style/readme.md

 My programming ability is severely damaged by my inability to work with sub-optimal codebases.
 I think the best engineers are those who can make do with what they're given; I can't, unless it's for work or school.

 Anyway, this document describes my favorite C programming practices.
 I usually prioritize simplicity over maintainability over readability over speed.
+Many of these concepts are just good programming practices, and apply outside of C programming.
 Discussion, issues and pull-requests are very welcome.

 **This is a work-in-progress.**